BlooRabbit/DialogPlugin/README.md

 # DialogPlugin
-Godot plugin for creating dialog jsons
+Godot plugin for creating dialog jsons with Godot 3.x.

 This Godot plugin is designed to create json files containing dialogs, based on a visual nodes system.